• Skip to main content

 Motorcycle ParkingRp 2,000 / motorcycle

-Please note the entrance ticket may change at any time without prior notice.
+Please note that the entrance ticket may change at any time without prior notice.
 Therefore, admission price differences may occur at any time.

 Goa Gajah Dress Code

 Every temple in Bali is a holy site for Balinese Hindus.
 Therefore, rules apply for a visitor to enter; no exceptions; the restrictions also apply to Balinese.
 One of the conditions that you need to acknowledge is the temple dress code.
-Balinese temple dress code is simple; all you need to do is to wear a sarong and sash.
-It would be best if you tied the waistband on your waist.
+Balinese temple dress code is simple; all you need to do is wear a sarong and sash.
+It would be best if you tied the waistband around your waist.

 Must Read: “Tirta Empul Tampak Siring Temple Bali” >>>